twolven/DoorDashRevResponder/README.md

 - Track discounts offered to customers
 - Simulate human-like interaction

+You can close the VM window and as long as the VM is running, it will work.
+I have had this script running for 3+ months replying to all reviews for a client, with only one minor change needed when OCR detection was not working properly.

 ## Configuration

 The script uses several constants that can be modified: